ryanmello/lilli/QUICKSTART.md

 ```
 🌸 You: Do we have roses?

-🤖 Bloomer: Yes!
+🤖 lilli: Yes!
 We currently have roses in stock:
 • Red Roses: 150 stems
 • White Roses: 80 stems
 • Pink Roses: 120 stems